Some of my favorite Merle Haggard albums are the live albums. Is this his best Live album ever? I certainly think so.

 This album was recorded on March 14, 1970 at Philadelphia's Civic Center Hall where Haggard drew a capacity crowd.

 The Merle Haggard songs on this album are a good representation of a

-typical Haggard concert from the early seventies, and remains my favorite Merle Haggard album in my collection.
+typical Haggard concert from the early seventies and this nearly fifty year old album, remains my favorite Merle Haggard album in my collection.